-- All cash held by the person should be counted at the same time (to prevent the same cash being presented more than once to cover a shortage).
+- Suspend suspects and prevent their access to Council buildings, remove their access rights to IT networks and systems and change all relevant passwords, PIN numbers etc. - Physical evidence is necessary when the investigation arises from an apparent discrepancy in cash, stores or other assets.
+A physical count of the cash, stores or assets is necessary to record the actual value of the cash/stores present at a fixed point in time. - All cash held by the person should be counted at the same time (to prevent the same cash being presented more than once to cover a shortage).
 The cash count should include a detailed analysis of cash by denomination and any cheques, receipts and IOUs.
 The count should be checked by two people and the results signed and dated by both. - Ask the employee under investigation if there is any more cash (e.g. at their home) and check this immediately to prevent subsequent reinstatement. - All stocks and stores need to be counted if there is a suspicion of theft of assets.
 A full stock check, including opening all boxes to ensure they contain the goods they are supposed to, should be undertaken.
 Stock totals should be signed and dated by two investigators.
-If there are similar stores in other locations controlled by the suspect, then these need to be checked simultaneously to avoid stocks being moved between different stores to hide discrepancies. - Observations can be used to identify exactly what is happening to physical assets (e.g. stores being loaded into private cars). - Seek guidance from Internal Audit before any surveillance, who will also consult the Council's Legal service.
-Surveillance must be necessary and proportionate in accordance with the Regulations of Investigatory Powers Act 2000 (RIPA) for Local Authorities now to be able to undertake any surveillance authorisation must be sought from the Magistrates Court. - Relevant CCTV footage may be available.
+If there are similar stores in other locations controlled by the suspect, then these need to be checked simultaneously to avoid stocks being moved between different stores to hide discrepancies. - Observation and surveillance can be used to identify exactly what is happening to physical assets (e.g. stores being loaded into private cars).
+Seek guidance from Internal Audit before any surveillance, who will also consult the Council's Legal service.
+Specific surveillance must be proportionate, and authorised under the Regulations of Investigatory Powers Act 2000 (RIPA). - Relevant CCTV footage may be available.
 In addition, if any form of access system is in use, it may establish who was where and when. - If videos are to be used in evidence they should have the date and time continuously displayed.
 For the same reasons as for IT equipment, preserve the original tape intact as evidence for possible use in court and disciplinary hearings.
 Make a copy of the video and only view the copy during the investigation.